DICTIONARY OF AUTOMOTIVE TERMS - "Bo"

 1. The process of machining a cylindrical hole, performed in a lathe, boring machine, or boring mill; for large holes, or when great accuracy is required, it is preferable to using a drill.

-2. Renewing the Cylinders by cutting them out to a specified size, a Boring bar is used to make the cut.
+2. Renewing the cylinders by cutting them out to a specified size, a Boring bar is used to make the cut.

 Boring bar

-1. A machine with a stiff bar that has multiple cutting bits used to cut engine Cylinders to a specific size.
-As used in garages, to cut worn Cylinders to a new diameter or bearing bores in proper alignment with each other.
+1. A machine with a stiff bar that has multiple cutting bits used to cut engine cylinders to a specific size.
+As used in garages, to cut worn cylinders to a new diameter or bearing bores in proper alignment with each other.

 2. A bar clamped to the saddle of a lathe or driven by the spindle of a Boring machine, and carrying the Boring tool.